 “My beloved is mine and I am his… ” Song of Songs 2:16

-Debbie Prather is a Christ-follower and freelance writer.
-She and her husband are celebrating thirty years of marriage in February 2020.
-Debbie is a bible study leader and community volunteer and loves to connect heart-to-heart with those God places in front of her.
-She adores her growing family (two beautiful daughters-in-law have been added since the writing of this piece) and shares her reflections on faith, grief, adoption, parenting, marriage, and injustice at https://742iloveyou.com/.
+Debbie Prather is a Christ-follower, wife, mother, and freelance writer.
+She and her husband celebrated thirty years of marriage in February 2020.
+Debbie is a bible study leader, community volunteer, and loves to connect heart-to-heart with those God places in front of her.
+She and her husband, Craig, adore their growing family, they’ve gained two daughters-in-law in the past two years, and Debbie shares her reflections on faith, grief, adoption, parenting, marriage, and injustice at https://742iloveyou.com/.

 When we stood at the altar 30 years ago, and my friend Marcy sang those haunting words, I had no idea in my 25-year-old head how true they would ring this many years later.
 I didn’t know we were embarking on a journey of Three Marriages (and that’s so far…who knows how many more we have in us).